ascherj/humanity/src/pages/blog/2021-02-16-top-3-influential-books.md

 I actually started doing his breathing technique and cold exposure every day for a month and a half before I read his book.

 His breathing technique truly changed me by creating discipline and showing me how much more capable I am than I originally thought.
 I surprised myself in how long I could hold my breath and I have even worked up to 2-minute ice baths.
+(I know I am not fully submerged in the picture below...it was my first ice bath ever :))

 ![ice bath](/img/0.jpg "ice bath")

 Don't worry, there is also a lot of science in the book to back him up.
-I liked doing his exercises before reading the book but not after I have a powerful and intentional  ‘why’ behind my actions.
+I liked doing his exercises before reading the book but not after I have a more powerful and intentional  ‘why’ behind my actions.
 Reading the science behind it allowed me to fully give in and visualize my changing body with each breath.

-I would start to dread turning my shower to cold at the end but now that I know the science behind the amazing immune benefits, I'm excited to do so.
+I would start to dread turning my shower to cold but now that I know the science behind the amazing immune benefits, I'm excited to do so.

 He even claims that implementing just a little bit of his method is enough to start changing your body chemistry.
 So this means, there is a little bit for everyone inside.